Locating Ancestor Obituaries in Kentucky and Beyond

 - Fulton History

 Once I have an obituary, I critically analyze the information contained within the text.
 I’ve regularly found these after death tributes might contain a combination of accurate and inaccurate information for a variety of reasons.

 - The person writing the obituary may have made a mistake or intentionally included inaccurate information.

 - Living with siblings or children may not be listed for accidental or intentional reasons.

 Even though an obituary is a valuable research tool, I am always skeptical of the information contained within an obituary when I do my research.
 If the obituary is old, it may be more of a challenge.
 Like all genealogists, I look for confirmations in official records and other documents.

 This post first appeared in the Bluegrass Roots, Winter 2019 Edition.
 Bluegrass Roots is a publication of the Kentucky Genealogical Society.
 We updated the text and links to make it new again!

-Chris Padgett, current President of the Kentucky Genealogical Society, is a native Louisvillian whose interest in family history began when he was young, listening to his grandparents tell stories and following his parents as they researched their families and conducted oral interviews with older relatives.
+Chris Padgett, current President of the Kentucky Genealogical Society, is a native Louisvillian whose interest in genealogy began when he was young, listening to his grandparents tell stories and following his parents as they researched their families and conducted oral interviews with older relatives.
 He enjoys traveling to places where his ancestors lived.